MasizoleSukwana/Restaurant-Menu-POS/Kanban Board Explanation.md

 ---

-## Using Kanabard to Manage and Eliminate Bottlenecks
+## Using Kanban to Manage and Eliminate Bottlenecks

 ### **Effective Management of Tasks**